junxit/us-congress-bills-112/metadata.md

 - 2011-09-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5942)
 - 2011-09-07 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S5392)
 - 2011-09-07 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S5392)
+- 2011-09-08 — Message on Senate action sent to the House.